Auth

 The Auth class provides a simple interface for OAuth2 authentication, acting as a wrapper for the league/oauth2-client library.
 It is designed to be multi-provider, with Google implemented by default.

-Repository: thephpleague/oauth2-client
+Repository: thephpleague/oauth2-clientarrow-up-right

 Detailed Example: See examples/oauth.md for a complete implementation.